-Can I visit campus and meet with someone to get more information about majors in the college of architecture and urban studies?
+Can I visit campus and meet with someone to get more information about majors in the College of Architecture and Urban Studies?

-There are also other options to visit Virginia Tech.
 For high school students, Undergraduate Admissions offers great opportunities to visit campus and experience Virginia Tech firsthand.
 For prospective graduate students, the Graduate School offers its own tours of campus.
 You can find more information and sign up for a tour on their website.

 How many years does it take to get an architecture degree?